ABfruit/alx-higher_level_programming/0x03-python-data_structures/README.md

-# :shell: 0x02 - Using Import and creating modules :shell:
+# :shell: 0x03 - Python - Data Structures: Lists, Tuples :shell:

-In this project I will be using modules in Python3 to complete various tasks.
-I will be both using and creating modules to familiarize myself with the symbol tables being transfered from file to file.
-As well as familiarize myself with using `__name__` to dynmaically assert whether a module is being imported or run as a script.
+In this project I will be learning how different data structures are implemented in Python.
+Including Lists and Tuples primarily.

 ## :running: Getting Started